 All survey data must be collected using established procedures and be documented to make the work reproducible.
 The specific data required for each project must depend on the project area focus, extents, budget, and assessed risk criteria level as defined in Section 3.3.
 Projects may include areas that need to meet different criteria levels.
+The specific model application employed (hydrology, vs. hydraulic, 1D vs 2D hydraulic) can affect the type and accuracy of the data necessary to support a successful analysis.

 This section defines data collection requirements that apply to all flood hazard mapping projects, and specific additional requirements based on survey technology.
 See APPENDIX 3 for a list of recommended data for flood hazard mapping.
 For clarity on elevation related terminology used in this guidance see the Glossary of Terms.
 In this guideline DEM is a generic term referring to a digital topographic and/or bathymetric data that is comprised as x/y coordinates and z-values to represent an elevation surface.
-A DTM refers to the bare earth surface (lowest surface, last reflective surface, or LIDAR last return) representing the surface of the "bare-earth" terrain, after removal of vegetation and constructed features.
+A DTM refers to the bare earth surface

+(lowest surface, last reflective surface, or LIDAR last return) representing the surface of the "bare-earth" terrain, after removal of vegetation and constructed features.
 It can be structured either as a vector dataset (comprised of mass points and optionally 3D breaklines) to model bare-earth elevations or a raster dataset that is interpolated from the vector elevation data to model bare-earth terrain elevations.